JFennis/YiiForce/README.md

 ##Tips:
-* You may need to update the gii ipFilters if you are not hosting your application locally.
+* You may need to update the gii ipFilters if you are not hosting your application locally, in which case you may see Error 403 - You are not allowed to access this page.
  You can go to http://www.whatismyip.com/ to get you current ip address.